What is cumin you may be wondering?

 So, when faced with a need for cumin, roast only small quantities at a time.
 Certainly no more than in the blender below.
 The whole process after all takes less than ten minutes.
 Done once every couple weeks is hardly an undertaking if you want truly divine hummus with your green salad.

 Fresh cumin in quick hummus, makes for creating a divine green salad.
-Enjoying eight coloured foods a day means 35% lower all cause of death.
+Enjoying eight coloured foods a day means a 35% lower all cause of death.
 The taste is so good I'd be tempted even if it shortened my life!
-Green salads can be a little dull; it's the oily dips like hummus that make the carotenoids better absorbed.
+Green salads can be a little dull; it's the oily dips like hummus that promote better absorption of the carotenoids; those phytochemicals that reduce your chance of getting cancer.
 What is cumin is central to your chickpea dip.

 So, on top of all the greens, add as many coloured salads as you can lay your hands on; below are sweet peppers and tomatoes.